Can huperzine A prevent memory loss and improve cognitive function in people with Alzheimer's disease?

 Answers from Brent A. Bauer, M.D.

 Huperzine A acts as a cholinesterase inhibitor — a type of medication that works by improving the levels of neurotransmitters in the brain.
-Small early studies suggest that huperzine A may improve memory and protect nerve cells, which could slow the cognitive decline associated with Alzheimer's.
+Small early studies suggest that huperzine A might improve memory and protect nerve cells, which could slow the cognitive decline associated with Alzheimer's.

 See more Expert Answers